dodo920306/2023_system_programming_hw3_in_ncku/README.md

 You can change all of the setting in the macro of `main.c`.

-As for the `output.txt` example, one can load it into the memory with a SIC/XE simulator as shown in the following picture:
+As for the `output.txt` example, one can load it into the memory with an SIC/XE simulator as shown in the following picture:

 <img src="image/load.png"/>